Firstweera/social-media-api/README.md

 - **TypeScript 5.0.2**: A typed superset of JavaScript for enhanced development.

+## Database

+- **Supabase**: A powerful open-source platform that provides authentication, real-time data synchronization, and more for your application.

 ## Dependencies

 - **@prisma/client 5.5.2**: Prisma client for database operations.